 This method I’m sharing is the culmination of all my Aloo Palak experiments.
 It’s a solid recipe that I use when I want to make sure I make a mean Aloo Palak.
 And if you’re wondering why I settled for this particular way of cooking my spinach & potatoes…Laziness is why.
 I just boil the potatoes while I’m cooking the spinach curry.

 The other, more serious reason is that this method of cooking spinach (leaving it uncovered) ensures that the spinach and all its goodness doesn’t just cook ’till death.
-The color, nutrients, and taste remain in-tact and revered, as spinach should be.
+The color, nutrients, and taste remain in-tact.